Varbin/pep272-encryption/docs/2_example.rst

 0. The TEA block cipher
 ***********************

-In this example, the a PEP-272 interface for the TEA block cipher is created.
+In this example, a PEP-272 interface for the TEA block cipher is created.
 TEA uses 128-bit (16 bytes) keys and 64-bit (8 bytes) blocks.

-In Python, an unoptimized version of TEA can be written like following:
+Below is an simple implementation of TEA:

 ::